davidmuraya/fastapi-reflex/README.md

 ```

 The frontend is a compiled NextJS app, which can be deployed to a static hosting service like Github Pages or Vercel.

-This is what the fastapi app is serving.
+These are the static files that will be served by the fastapi app.

-7. To run the backend state for the frontend app, navigate to the app/frontend directory and run the following command:
+7. To run the backend state for the frontend reflex app, navigate to the app/frontend directory and run the following command:
 ```bash
  reflex run --backend-only
 ```